Cook Like Czechs

 Czech Veka White Bread

-Do you like bread?
-Try veka, white bread from the Czech Republic!
-I have a simple yeast dough recipe for you that delivers two loaves of soft bread with a crispy golden crust.
+Do you like Czech bread?
+Try Veka, a white baguette-like bread found in Czech stores!
+Here's a simple yeast dough recipe that makes two loaves of soft bread with a crispy golden crust.

 Servings: 2 loaves